Kunta Kinte: Biography in Roots novel

-Kunta married an enslaved woman named Belle Waller and they had a daughter named Kizzy (Keisa, in Mandinka), which in Kunta's native language means "to stay put", to protect her from being sold away.
+Kunta Kinte married an enslaved woman named Bell and they had a daughter named Kizzy (Keisa, in Mandinka), which in Kunta's native language means "you sit down" or "you stay put", to protect her from being sold away as Bell had been sold away from her two infant children many decades earlier.
 When Kizzy was in her late teens, she was sold away to North Carolina when William Waller discovered that she had written a fake traveling pass for an enslaved young man, Noah, with whom she was in love.
 She had been taught to read and write secretly by Missy Anne, the niece of the plantation owner.
 Her new owner, Thomas Lea (Moore in the 1977 miniseries), immediately raped her.
 He fathered her only child, whom he named George after his first slave (or after his own father, according to the 2016 miniseries).
 George spent his life with the tag "Chicken George", because of his assigned duties of tending to his master's cockfighting birds.

 In the novel, Kizzy never learns her parents' fate.
 She spends the remainder of her life as a field hand on the Lea plantation in North Carolina.
 According to the 1977 miniseries, Kizzy is taken back to visit the Reynolds plantation later in life.
 She discovers that her mother was sold off to another plantation and that her father died of a broken heart two years later, in 1822.
 She finds his grave, on which she crosses out his slave name Toby and writes his real name Kunta Kinte instead.
-Kizzy is Haley's only ancestor in the genealogy link to Kunta Kinte, who spent the majority of his life in slavery.
+Kizzy is Haley's only ancestor in the genealogy link to Kunta Kinte, who spent the majority of her life in slavery.